 You don't necessarily want to be compared with those freaks, so it's tempting to skip the first round in hopes of finding more slobs like you (and me) in round two.
 That strategy sounds good, but there's a problem with it.
 There will be more than twice as many applicants in round two as there were in round one, and they will be competing for fewer open spots.

 A typical top program might have 600 to 800 applicants in the first round and 350 seats to fill.
 To complete the class they'll admit about 500 people.

 This brings up the concept of "yield," the percent of applicants who actually accept offers made by schools.
 Harvard has the highest yield at about 87 percent.
 After that comes Stanford at about 80 percent.
 Then the numbers drop significantly.
 Kellogg, for instance, has a yield of only about 60 percent, which means it must make 830 offers to fill a class of 500 students.

 So if I know that Kellogg will make 830 offers per year and that only about 600 people will apply in the first round, I might be willing to swim with the sharks and try my chances early.
 The second round at top schools may have more than 2,000 applicants, all competing for the leftovers.
 I don't like those odds.
 It's too easy to get lost in the shuffle.
 If I apply early, I know I'm going to face some stiff competition, but at least I know there are a reasonable number of spots still available.

 So listen to the admissions officers when they say apply early.
-And remember that it typically takes two months to collect your undergraduate transcripts, complete the online application forms, write your application essays, and get your boss to finish your recommendations.
-It's important that you apply to at least six schools, and doing so takes time.
+And remember that it can take two months to collect your undergraduate transcripts, complete the online application forms, write your application essays, and get your boss to finish your recommendations.
+It's important that you apply to at least seven schools, and doing so takes time.

 I encounter this problem all the time.
 "If I apply now I won't be able to retake the GMAT, but if I wait until I can take the test again I'll miss the upcoming application deadline."